DINHC/starcitizen/README.md

           *Pivot tables were made but due to some unknown error the data from a previous excel file was lost leaving behind the pivot tables which were turned into an incomplete data set.
 Data has been restored but I will avoid pivot tables for now.

    5. Create a new jupyter notebook with all necessary dependencies

+   6. In Jupyter Notebook, multiple graphs were made that focused on the ship size (Snub, Small, Large, Capital)

+   7. Created a new CSV called starcitizenSQL.csv.
+Had to adjust data for pgAdmin but was able to import into pgAdmin

+   8. Added a .sql file that list the table schema and query code use to test.